Better Flood Nerd Logo

 Maybe.
 A landlord’s policy usually protects the building, not your personal belongings.
 Renters who want protection for their belongings after a covered flood may need their own flood coverage.

-The question is simple: if your belongings were damaged by a covered flood, would you want help replacing them?
-If yes, renters flood coverage may be worth checking.
+Flood Nerd Take: Simple question: if your belongings were damaged by a covered flood, would you want help replacing them?
+If yes, renters flood coverage is worth checking.

 How do I check my Hawaii flood map by address or TMK?